jblindsay/whitebox-tools/README.md

 ## Usage

 *WhiteboxTools* is a command-line program and can be run either by calling it, with appropriate commands and arguments, from a terminal application, or, more conveniently, by calling it from a script.
-The following commands are recognized:
+The following commands are recognized by the *WhiteboxTools* library:

 | Command        | Description                                                                  |
 | -------------- | ---------------------------------------------------------------------------- |